 You can rent out your second vehicle, a car you won’t use due to travel, or even your primary car – if you can go a few weeks without it.

-Car sharing sites like Turo allow you to set your own rental price, availability, and rules for use.
+Car-sharing sites like Turo allow you to set your own rental price, availability, and user rules.

 30. Store someone else’s stuff